-• Novel smart solutions to enhance sustainability and productivity of Blue Economy sectors in the BANOS area.
-The solutions can be applicable to single or range of maritime sectors ranging from aquaculture to shipping and ports to offshore platforms and beyond.

-- New smart solutions that can guide citizens about their consumer choices, educating them about the environmental impact of their choices and allowing them to choose more sustainable products and services. - Smart solutions to optimise value chains of blue bioresources leading to a reduced environmental footprint of products and more sustainable and cost-efficient practices. - Novel solutions to support the development of the marine digital economy, including ways to exploit "digital bycatch", to create new products, business models and services leading to more sustainable and efficient practices of existing and emerging blue economy sectors, including: - identification of possibilities of data mining of marine datasets and development of new data products. - solutions for data transfer, connectivity and energy provisioning of sensor, dataloggers, etc. in remote offshore areas.
+- Novel smart solutions to enhance sustainability and productivity of Blue Economy sectors in the BANOS region.
+The solutions can be applicable to single or range of maritime sectors ranging from aquaculture to shipping and ports to offshore platforms and beyond. - New smart solutions that can guide citizens about their consumer choices, educating them about the environmental impact of their choices and allowing them to choose more sustainable products and services. - Smart solutions to optimise value chains of blue bioresources leading to a reduced environmental footprint of products and more sustainable and cost-efficient practices. - Novel solutions to support the development of the marine digital economy, including ways to exploit "digital bycatch", to create new products, business models and services leading to more sustainable and efficient practices of existing and emerging blue economy sectors, including: - identification of possibilities of data mining of marine datasets and development of new data products. - solutions for data transfer, connectivity and energy provisioning of sensor, dataloggers, etc. in remote offshore areas. - examples of R&I developments that explore applications of digital twins.